Hi, I'm Kristina.

 Formal training in Architecture & HCI

-Currently looking for a design position to work alongside a diverse team of thoughtful, hardworking and motivated researchers, designers, and software engineers.
+Currently looking for a UX design role to work alongside a diverse team of thoughtful, hardworking and motivated researchers, designers, and engineers.

-Transitioned from working in Architecture to becoming a full time graduate student in the MHCI+D program at the University of Washington.
+Transitioned from working in Architecture in order to become a full time graduate student in the MHCI+D program at the University of Washington.

-Discovered UX through various design mentors and local design events, such as Design Thinking and Innovation.
+Discovered UX through various design mentors and local design events, such as Hexagon and Design Thinking & Innovation.
 The more I learned, the more curious I became.

-Graduated from California Polytechnic University, San Luis Obispo with a Bachelor's of Architecture and moved to Seattle to begin a career in Architecture.
+Graduated from California Polytechnic University, San Luis Obispo with a Bachelor of Architecture.
+Soon after, I moved to Seattle to begin a career in Architecture.